Beekeeping Academy

 Early Bird Special $180/Month

-1-2 Zoom classes per month, all lesson recorded.
+1-2 Zoom classes per month, all lessons recorded.

 1 weekend a month hands on in the apiary.

-4 private inspections in your bees!
-Join us at a Sister Creek Hives apiary for your private sessions if you don’t already have bees!
+Includes 4 private inspections in your bees!
+If you don’t have bees join us at a Sister Creek Hives apiary for your private sessions!

 Option to purchase bees at the end of the season!